Foster Swift Agricultural Law News

 The independent contractor takes care of their own tax obligations.
 You, the business owner, must report payments to your independent contractor via a 1099.
 As a result, new and small businesses and certain industries have been inclined to hire “independent contractors” as though it is simply an option that allows them to avoid a lot of paperwork and tax withholding.

 However, if a governmental agency finds that you have “misclassified” an employee as an independent contract, you will be in a very difficult, expensive position.
-Governmental agencies, to include the IRS and Department of Labor, Michigan’s Unemployment Agency and Department of Treasury cooperate and share information.
-So, if one agency questions your classification, it is likely to work with other agencies to maximize recovery of money that is payable to any government entity.
+Governmental agencies, to include the IRS and Department of Labor, Michigan’s Unemployment Agency and Department of Treasury may cooperate and share information.
+So, if one agency questions your classification, it may work with other agencies to maximize recovery of money that is payable to any government entity.

 But how will they know?
 Even if you have obtained the worker’s signature on a well-drafted independent contractor agreement, what is likely to happen if they stop receiving work from you?
 Will they file a claim for unemployment compensation?
 If they get hurt “on the job” would they seek workers’ compensation?
-If either of these things occur, your classification will come under rigorous scrutiny.
+Either of these occurrences will subject your classification to rigorous scrutiny.

 In This Issue